RangerRick/CruiseMonkey/README.markdown

 Opening an Issue (Bug or Enhancement)
 -------------------------------------

-* Twit-Arr: If you're having account issues or other general questions, please speak with Kvort\_the\_Duck on the JoCo forums, or post to his [twit-arr beta thread][].
-If you have found a bug or have an enhancement request for twit-arr, report it at the [Twit-Arr github page](https://github.com/walkeriniraq/twitarr/issues).
+* Twit-Arr: If you have found a bug or have an enhancement request for twit-arr, report it at the [Twit-Arr github page](https://github.com/walkeriniraq/twitarr/issues).
 You will need to create a GitHub account to do so.
 * CruiseMonkey: Bugs and enhancement requests can be reported at the [CruiseMonkey github page](https://github.com/RangerRick/CruiseMonkey/issues).
 You will need to create a GitHub account to do so.

 Quick-Start Developing